25 Types of Bats in New Mexico

 24. Mexican Long-tongued Bat

-These bats are types of bats in New Mexico, the southwestern United States, Guatemala, and northwestern parts of Central America.
+These bats are bats in New Mexico, the southwestern United States, Guatemala, and northwestern parts of Central America.
 It has a distinctive face mask that extends around its head except for its eyes.

 These are nocturnal and usually roost alone, except during winter, when they’ll roost in larger groups.